An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Lamb Weston Holdings Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how LW stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Food: Specialty/Candy industry.
+We show how LW stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Frozen Fruit, Juice, and Vegetable Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.